of guests x hours of party time

 For a 4 hour party with 250 guests, you will need approximately 1000 drinks: 400 beers, 360 glasses of wine (72 bottles) and enough for 240 individual cocktails (amounts will depend upon what type of cocktail you serve).
 If you aren’t serving wine, plan on 600 cocktails.

-If you keep these tips in mind, and use this party drink calculator, you can rest assured that you will have everything you need (drink-wise) for your big event.
+Keep these tips in mind, and use this party drink calculator, you can rest assured that you will have everything you need (drink-wise) for your big event.
 If you need glasses, tables, chairs, etc. check out reventals.com.

 Other blogs that can help you plan: